 Expecting some security checks on the way I asked the driver if I needed to keep my ID proof on me.
 He replied condescendingly: Main hoon na, tera ID proof.
 (Am I not your ID proof?)
 That reminded me with a little jolt that this is a land where some people consider people from rest of India as their foreigner guests.
 Still I had a lot of polite conversation throughout the drive with the duo.
 Main industrial activity seem to be tourism centered and there were not enough opportunities for educated youth.
 It was said that the IT sector was not being developed by Hindustan because the Kashmiris then would demand Azadi.
 Obviously the youngsters were a brainwashed lot as it showed in their view of India .
 Pakistan is spoken of with a familiarity – affected or real it was difficult to distinguish – as we in Tamil Nadu speak of a neighboring state like Andhra or Kerala.
 The youth next to me asked if I ate non veg.

 When I said yes he was interested to know what all I ate.
 I said I ate only white meat and didn’t touch red meat as doctors say it is not good for people above forty.
 He fell silent for a while and it occurred to me moments later that I had brilliantly, though unknowingly skirted the Cow Vs. Pig debate.
 But he still went on to explain that if I ate red meat of animals killed in the halaal method I wouldn’t have to bother about bad effect on body.
 The animals killed in the halaal way receive true rest unlike the usual slaughter.
 How are you so sure my boy, I thought silently.
 Isn’t killing quickly supposed to be more merciful than slow death?
-They advised me to be ready to shoot a video as we were about to enter world’s or Asia’s longest mountain tunnel.
-It was almost 3 km long.
-They said many more and longer tunnels are being made for the new Jammu to Srinagar Railway line and they seemed happy about having the railway coming to Srinagar.
+They asked me to shoot some video as we were about to enter a 3 km long mountain tunnel.
+Many more and longer tunnels are being made for the new Jammu to Srinagar Railway line, they informed, and they seemed happy about having the railway extending up to Srinagar.

 The youngster in the middle dropped controversial subjects soon and while departing invited me to visit his home for a real Kashmiri chawal (rice).
 Earlier he had pointed out that the hotel at a halting point had deceived me by serving some other rice as Kashmiri rice.
 I said I would certainly visit him the next time I came around.